ChristopheMalo/WebLinks/README.md

 - Code Submit Link on top for user connected (Minimum ROLE_USER)
 - Code UseArea controller for add link and for future user actions (manage profile, manage his links...)
 - Update phpunit test urls

+## Iteration 3

+- Code JSON API to display all links and detailed link
+- Custom error message
+- Pass the insight sensiolabs test

 ## Copyright
 **An original idea of Baptiste Pesquet for :** [a work practice of Openclassrooms](https://openclassrooms.com/courses/evoluez-vers-une-architecture-php-professionnelle) - **Adapted and directed :** Christophe Malo